Bachelor of Medical Science and Doctor of Medicine (MD) - Graduate Entry

 Please note: The Rural End-to-End initiative is not a separate program or course.
 There is only one Monash graduate entry course.
 The end-to-end student cohort are a group within this graduate entry course.

 Graduate Entry Medicine Requirements

 Offers into the graduate entry medicine program, including the Rural End-to-End cohort, are made based on the ranking of applicants once interviews have been completed and final results have been received.
 The ranking is based on academic performance 40% and interview/SJT 60%.

 Applicants should note that deferrals will not be allowed except under exceptional circumstances.
 Requests to defer will be assessed on a case-by-case basis.
 Please click on the link below for further information about your options to study Graduate Entry Medicine at Monash.

 Key dates (domestic)*

-UPDATE : In light of the continuing situation regarding COVID-19, the Faculty is yet to make on decision regarding the format of the interview.
+UPDATE : The Faculty is yet to make a final decision regarding the format of the interview.
 It will be either by online or face to face on the Churchill campus.

 |Applications||Monday 4th May to Friday 30th July 2021|